 Employment: Principal at London Enterprise Academy

 Biography: I was privileged to lead a group of talented professionals on our successful bid to open the free school.
-I was appointed Principal since January 2014 and prior to that I have worked as Assistant Head teacher at Forest gate Community School for six years, bringing considerable leadership skills to the group.
+I was appointed Principal since January 2014 and prior to that I have worked as Assistant Head Teacher at Forest Gate Community School for six years, bringing considerable leadership skills to the group.
 I have also served as a governor in two secondary schools and have worked closely with governors in my most recent place of work.
-Previously, I have been directly involved in improving two schools out of Special Measures in Tower Hamlets; Stepney Green School (2002-2005) and Bethnal Green Academy (2005-2007).
-I have 16 years teaching experience.
 I have been involved in a number of voluntary organisations working with young people in inner city areas.
 I have a passion for education and a sincere belief that every child can transform their lives through education.
+I bring extensive experience to the governing body including leading teams, managing projects and change, excellent understanding of finances having set and delivered positive budgets for the past six years.
+I have an excellent understanding of the Tower Hamlets community that we serve and good links with businesses and community organisations.

 Department: Chair of Governors